Skip to content ↓

 Year Five

 Mrs Todd is the teacher in our Year Five class.
-Our PE day is Wednesday.
+Our PE days are Wednesday and Friday.

 Class Saint